 Severity levels

 When you're logging events in your application, not all messages are created equal.
 Some might be routine information, while others could be critical errors that need immediate attention.
 That's where severity levels come in.
-LogTape provides five severity levels to help you categorize your log messages effectively.
+LogTape provides six severity levels to help you categorize your log messages effectively.

-Five severity levels
+Six severity levels

 LogTape uses the following severity levels, listed from lowest to highest severity: